scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The size of this set is called the *best PCBs set size*.
 It should be:

-  - For intra-ISD beaconing (i.e. propagating to children ASes): at most 50.
+  - For intra-ISD beaconing (i.e., propagating to children ASes): at most 50.
-  - For core beaconing (i.e. propagation between core ASes): at most 5 per immediate neighbor core AS.
+  - For core beaconing (i.e., propagation between core ASes): at most 5 per immediate neighbor core AS.
 Current practice is that each set is chosen among the PCBs received from each neighbor.

 These values reflect a tradeoff between scalability — limited by the computational overhead of signature verification — and the number of paths discovered.
 The PCBs set size should not be too low to ensure that beaconing can discover a significant number of paths.
 Further discussion on these trade-offs is provided in [](#scalability).

 In current practice the intra-ISD set size is typically 20.
-Current practice also showed that in small SCION core networks, higher values of the core best PCBs set size (e.g. 20) can be used.
+Current practice also showed that in small SCION core networks, higher values of the core best PCBs set size (e.g., 20) can be used.

 Depending on the selection criteria, it may be necessary to keep more candidate PCBs than the *best PCBs set size* in the Beacon Store in order to determine the best set of PCBs.
 If this is the case, an AS Control Service should have a suitable pre-selection of candidate PCBs in place in order to keep the Beacon Store capacity limited.

 - The *propagation interval* should be at least "5" (seconds) for intra-ISD beaconing and at least "60" (seconds) for core beaconing.

-Note that to ensure establish quick connectivity, an AS Control Service MAY attempt to forward a PCB more frequently ("fast recovery").
+Note that to quickly (re-)establish connectivity, an AS Control Service MAY attempt to forward a PCB more frequently ("fast recovery").
 Current practice is to increase the frequency of attempts if no PCB propagation is known to have succeeded within the last propagation interval:

 - because the corresponding RPC failed;
 - or because no beacon was available to propagate.